 Mumbai to remain open 24x7 from Jan 27: Aaditya Thackeray

-He also said keeping shops, malls and eateries open in the night was not mandatory.
+He also said keeping shops, malls, and eateries open in the night was, however, not mandatory.
 "Only those who feel they can do good business can keep their establishments open throughout the night," he said.

-Asked about criticism from the BJP over this move, the minister said the Maharashtra Vikas Aghadi government was working to fulfil people's aspirations.
-"The BJP is against the youth, seeing the way they are handling students," he said, referring to the recent violence in Delhi's JNU and Jamia Millia Islamia..
+"The BJP is against the youth, seeing the way they are handling students," he said, referring to the recent violence in Delhi's JNU and Jamia Millia Islamia.
+Meanwhile, during an interaction with journalists at the 'Mumbai Marathi Patrakar Sangh' here, Maharashtra Home Minister Anil Deshmukh of the NCP said there will be no change in the timings of bars, permit rooms and pubs after the Mumbai 24X7 policy is implemented..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)